cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 ```
-As mentionned, those three fundamental function are called every time the konnector is executing, but it is up to you to custom them regarding your needs and the service you are expecting to take the data from.
+As mentionned, those three fundamental functions are called every time the konnector is executing, but it is up to you to custom them regarding your needs and the service you are expecting to take the data from.

 > ### The pilot/worker principle
-> A very specific notion important to keep in mind :
+> A very specific and important notion to keep in mind:
 >
 > We are using two webviews to make a konnector run
 > - a `Pilot`
 > - and a `Worker`
 >
 > As explicit as the name can be, the `Pilot` treats with the cozy-stack, the `Worker` interacts with the webservice and sends information to the `Pilot`.
-> Both accesses the ContentScript.js methods, but some methods are designed to be restricted (like `runInWorker`, only usable in the `Pilot`) but we'll come to that in details during this tutorial.
+> Both accesses the `ContentScript.js` methods, but some methods are designed to be restricted (like `runInWorker`, only usable in the `Pilot`) but we'll come to that in details during this tutorial.

 ___

 ### Authentication

 Open the `src/index.js` file, there are comments to guide you through it.
-The very first step is to be able to define if the user is authenticated to the remote service, this is done with:
+The very first step is to be able to define if the user is authenticated to the remote service.
+This is done with:

 ```javascript